GiulioRusso/Python-tutorials/NIfTI-Guide.md

 <center><h1>🧭 Reference system</h1></center>

-NIfTI files has a straighforward reference system with the origin placed behing the `right ear of the patient`:
+NIfTI files has a straighforward reference system with the origin placed behind the `right ear of the patient`:

 <img src="./images/NIfTI-Guide/3D-reference-system-CTA.png" width=200px>